The Portfolio Surgeon

 The focus is not theory.

-The focus is how portfolios behave under live market conditions.
+The focus is on how portfolios and balance sheets behave under live market conditions.

 - Hedges exist, but do not respond as expected